 - People & Society

 - Product & Technology

 From the interaction of the influencing factors with your entrepreneurial situation and basic orientation, an indication of the influences on your company or development area can be determined and evaluated within a few days.
 As a result, you have an overview of which strategic initiatives can be derived in a meaningful way for you next.

 The second largest seaport in the EU is realigning its positioning with ROI-EFESO as a 'community builder'.
-This port of Antwerp-Bruges has to face several challenges at the same time: In an increasingly competitive and unstable international market, it is always a question of ensuring further growth - while being able to respond to the growing influence of different interest groups.
-In addition, there were congestion problems associated with increasing traffic volumes during the time of the project.
-Above all, the focus was on mastering the organisation of the transformation from a linear to a circular economy.
+This port of Antwerp-Bruges has to face several challenges at the same time: In an increasingly competitive and unstable international market, it is always a question of ensuring further growth - while being able to react to the growing influence of different interest groups.
+In addition, there were congestion problems during the project period.